LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 So should we, as live event technicians, be regularly monitoring power load and balance instead of just waiting for a breaker to blow?

-The honest answer is: it depends on the scale and risk profile of your events.
+It depends on the level of risk of your event.

 For small corporate shows with experienced crew and well-understood gear, the current approach of calculated planning plus field experience probably makes sense.
 The risk is low, and the additional cost of monitoring hardware doesn't add enough value to justify it.

 For medium and large shows—especially those with high-value equipment, critical uptime requirements, or complex power distribution—real-time monitoring absolutely makes sense and represents industry best practice.
 ANSI standards for entertainment power (like ANSI E1.58-2017) emphasize the importance of continuous monitoring for electrical safety.
 The Event Safety Alliance and PLASA both recommend comprehensive power management systems for larger productions.

 The challenge is that many production companies fall into the middle ground: shows that are large enough to benefit from monitoring but not quite large enough to justify the capital investment in hardware and the additional labor cost of someone to oversee it.
-This is where Owen's observation about industry culture becomes important—we need to shift from viewing electrical monitoring as an optional luxury to seeing it as a fundamental safety system, similar to how we treat rigging and fall protection.
+It's my opinion that we need to shift from viewing electrical monitoring as an optional luxury to seeing it as a fundamental safety system, similar to how we treat rigging and fall protection.
+Imagine a unified health dashboard with all critical events system systems: power, ambient conditions, audio, video, light.

 ### Moving Forward: From Reactive to Proactive